connerjd/LevelMoney-Exercise/README.md

 ###### lodash
 Easily one of the best utility libraries for Javascript.
 This will help me make things faster and more readable.

+## The Afterthoughts

+### Base exercise (display basic info)
+Took me by surprise.
+I should've analyzed the data coming out of the endpoint a little more before starting to work.
+Was still pretty simple, just took a little more effort to format the data properly than anticipated.

+### Ignore Donuts
+Filtering the data was really simple since I separated concerns well when coding the initial display of info.
+The real issue was displaying the data with the filter.
+I wanted to display a loading icon whenever the data was being computed.
+To do that, I needed to create a client side promise using $q which took time (which I didn't have).

+### Crystal Ball
+I can do this but I don't have enough time.

+### Ignore CC Payments
+Again, just created a filter for this.
+Just displayed the filtered data just as I did with the basic data since I'm running out of time.
+The payments seem to be off; some income transactions didn't have its counterpart and vise versa.
+Not sure if I was supposed to filter out those transactions or not.

+### Overall
+This was a fun little exercise.
+If I had more time, I would:
+ * separate a bunch of my functions into services and filters so they can be used elsewhere
+ * manage the endpoints server side using node.js services and use a client side factory with Restangular to call the server side data sources
+ * make the ux better
+ * create tests using karma

+There are probably more things that I would change if I took glance over the codebase again but, as said, I'm running out of time and I'm done thinking for the night.
+Please, feel free to email me giving me any form of critique at justindconner2@gmail.com.
+This is definitely not my best work but hopefully it'll give you some insight.
+Thanks for the exercise!